rebeccabernie/Theory-of-Algorithms-CA/README.md

 ## Breakdown of Project
 This repository contains work on 10 exercises, completed from scratch in the [Racket](https://racket-lang.org/) programming language.
 Permitted built in functions include `cons, car, cdr, define, lambda, if, null, null?, cond, map, =` and basic numerical operators `(+, -, *, /, modulo)`.
 Each problem is worth 3%, the total weight of the project is 30%.
+#### Getting Set Up
+Racket (including the DrRacket IDE) can be downloaded [here](http://download.racket-lang.org/).
+Racket must be added to your system path, if not already there.
+See [here](https://docs.racket-lang.org/pollen/Installation.html) for a full Racket installation guide.

+To download this repository, open the command line in any folder and type `git clone https://github.com/rebeccabernie/Theory-of-Algorithms-CA.git` and then `cd Theory-of-Algorithms-CA`.
+Alternatively, the repository can be downloaded as a zip file by clicking the the green "Clone or download" button near the top right of this page, then clicking "Download ZIP".

+Each file can be run by opening a command line in the `Theory-of-Algorithms-CA` folder and typing `racket NameOfFile.rkt`.

+Racket programs can be written and edited in DrRacket, but I used [Visual Studio Code](https://code.visualstudio.com/) instead.
+I did use DrRacket briefly, but found VSCode to be more efficient when working with multiple files - it was also very easy to set up for Racket.
+The [.vscode](https://github.com/rebeccabernie/Theory-of-Algorithms-CA/tree/master/.vscode) folder in this repository contains a file called tasks.json.
+This file allows racket files to be run directly from VSCode, without opening up a separate command line.
+Open any racket file in VSCode and hold `Ctrl` + `Shift` + `B` to open the built in terminal, which will display the output of the opened file.

 ## Explanation of Individual Problems
 Some explanations contain references to Racket functions `car` and `cdr`. `car` refers to the first element of a given list, `cdr` returns a list containing *all other elements of the list*.